it22185716/R26-IT-064/README.md

 Improvements:
 The video content should displayed within the same user interface instead of opening it in a separate window or tab.
+Improve the model accuracy of AI-Based Meal Planning and Nutrition Management System and continue refining the remaining functionalities to enhance the overall system performance and user experience.